AugustMiller/kirby-architect/readme.md

 The blank `option` element is inserted when a field is not required in the Blueprint, or the third argument is `false`: `Architect::field_options_menu('variety', 'density', false);`. `true` as the third argument makes the menu required.
 Use `null` as the third argument to use the default behavior (or whatever your override preference is), when passing the fourth language-override argument.

-Psst!
 You can black-list values from being output in menus.
 This is useful if you only want to filter by _some_ values that are present in the blueprint.
 It defaults to an empty array.

 ```php
 c::set('architect.blacklist', ['your', 'custom', 'field', 'values']);